Evander-Jose/osu-lazer-import-script/README.md

 10. If you want to import more beatmaps again, then simply repeat steps 5 through 9, excluding 7.
 ---
 Note: the script will automatically delete the beatmap packs placed into the folder.
+---
+This script will only work with beatmaps, whose contents entirely consist of `.osz` files.